-- From the Apple menu, select Control Panels, then click Monitors and Sound. - 2.
+- 1. From the Apple menu, select Control Panels, then click Monitors or Monitors and Sound. - 2.
 Click the Arrange icon.

-Drag one monitor icon on top of the other.
+3. Drag one monitor icon on top of the other.

-If this option isn't available, you may need to select one of the Simulscan resolution settings:
+If the Arrange icon isn't available, you may need to select one of the Simulscan resolution settings:

-1. Click the Monitor icon.
+1. Click the Monitor icon, if necessary.

-Select a Simulscan resolution as shown.
+2. Select a Simulscan resolution as shown.
 (Allow a few seconds for the projector to sync up after making the selection.)